intellsensing/robolimb/README.md

 * [python-can](https://pypi.python.org/pypi/python-can/)

 ## Notes
 * Only tested using the [PCAN-USB](https://www.peak-system.com/PCAN-USB.199.0.html?&L=1) interface.
-Device drivers need to be installed (available for Windows and Linux).
+Device drivers need to be installed (available for Windows and Linux, see previous link).
 * CAN feedback messages do not seem to be very reliable.
 There also seems to be a delay between finger state and feedback messages.